 - Organizing my grade book by assessments and their respective learning goals

 - Providing students with multiple opportunities for retakes following the majority of these assessments

 - Less group grades and more individual accountability

-I have always thought that assessing and grading is the one area in which there is the widest gap between research and what is actually taking place in classrooms (with my classroom having not been the exception).
-This book does a tremendous job of touching upon all of the topic's key points without getting too technical.
+I’ve always thought that assessing and grading is the area in which there’s the widest gap between research and what’s actually taking place in classrooms (and my classroom was not the exception).
+This book does a tremendous job of touching upon all of the topic’s key points without getting too technical.

 - Flipped leadership

 - Tools for connecting educators, parents, and communities